Dave Hood: Real Wheels

-Hood is most notable for his creation of Real Wheels.
+Hood was most notable for his creation of Real Wheels.

 The Real Wheels series is a collection of children's videos (also known as There Goes a..., previously as Live Action Videos for Kids).
 Three episodes, There Goes a Garbage Truck, There Goes the Mail and There Goes a Rescue Vehicle, were released as a part of the short-lived Dream Big series.
 Each episode focuses on different transportation vehicles; however, one episode is reserved for Santa Claus, and another for roller coasters.
 Each is live-action, starring Hood, and is sometimes accompanied by a sidekick, Becky Borg.
 He is absent from There Goes a Tractor, Farm Truck, and Dump Truck and is replaced by David Sidoni, but comes back in 3 more episodes which are on Tanks, Rescue Heroes, and Buses.